Turkish banker gets 32-month sentence in Iran sanctions case

 U.S. District Judge Richard M. Berman ordered Mehmet Hakan Atilla to spend 32 months in prison, including 14 months he has already served after his arrest last year during a business trip to New York on behalf of his employer, Turkey's state-run Halkbank.
 The sentence means Atilla can return to Turkey in about a year.

-A spokesman for Turkish President Recep Tayyip Erdogan had called the trial that ended in January with Atilla's conviction on five charges a "scandalous verdict."
+The trial, which ended in January, had featured testimony about corruption at the highest levels of the Turkish government.
+A spokesman for Turkish President Recep Tayyip Erdogan called Atilla's conviction on five charges a "scandalous verdict."

+In the decades after the Iranian hostage crisis, in which 52 Americans were held captive from 1979 to 1981, the United States imposed increasingly stiffer sanctions prohibiting virtually all U.S. financial dealings with oil-rich Iran, including many bank transactions.

 Prosecutors maintained that Atilla used his position as Halkbank's deputy general manager for international banking to help build and protect a scheme that enabled billions of dollars in profits from Iranian oil sales to flow through world financial markets since 2011.